drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Business-Park/Parking.md

 ## Car and Motor-Cycle Parking

-Under LTA’s Range-based Parking Provision Standards (RPPS), developments are subject to car and motor-cycle parking provision requirements.
+Under LTA’s Range-based Parking Provision Standards (RPPS), developments are subject to car and motor-cycle(1) parking provision requirements.

 Unless explicitly approved as private parking lots in the approved plans, all car and motor-cycle parking lots shall be treated as common property.

 ### Range-based Parking Provision Standards (RPPS)

 The RPPS allows developments to provide any level of car and motor-cycle parking provision within a specified range, defined by a lower bound and an upper bound – see figure below.
 The range varies according to location zones and land uses.
 Details may be found in [LTA’s Code of Practice for Vehicle Parking Provision in Developments](https://www.lta.gov.sg/content/ltagov/en/industry_innovations/industry_matters/development_construction_resources/vehicle_parking/requirements_for_vehicle_parking_proposals.html).

+Range-based Parking Provision Standards:

 ![Range-based Parking Provision Standards](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/Industrial/Range_Based_Car_Parking_Standard.jpg?h=100%25&w=100%25)